threepointone/partyserver/README.md

 }
 ```

-## `Party.match(request, env)`
+### `Party.withRoom(namespace, room)`

-This is a static method on `Party` that will return a `Response` if the request matches a party, or `null` if no party matches.
-This is useful for defining multiple parties in a single script.
+This is a utility method to create a new party class with a specific room name.
+It returns a DurableObjectStub that you can call further methods on, including `.fetch()`.

-It's default behaviour is to match a url that looks like `/parties/:party/:name` to a party named `:party`, and use `:name` as the room name.
+### `Party.match(request, env)`

-You can override this behavior by [TODO].
+This is a utility method to match a request to a party class like partyKit.
+It takes a url of form `/parties/:party/:room` and matches it with a namespace named Party (case insensitive) with a room name of `:room`.